Financial Aid

 Unless otherwise indicated, the amounts listed on your Financial Aid offer represent funds based on your anticipated enrollment level.
 You must accept or decline each part of your aid package.
 It is important that you make your decision, sign the offer, and submit/return the document by the deadline date.
 If you want to accept a lesser amount, indicate the amount you wish to request.
 This is very important, particularly on the loan amounts.
 Think about the amount and type of loan being accepted.
 If you have more than one type of loan, you will likely be required to repay those loans simultaneously.
 Do not borrow more than you absolutely need.

 If you have unique circumstances which may affect your costs of attending MSU-Northern, please contact the Financial Aid Office.
-We may be able to reevaluate your eligibility based on special conditions.
+We may be able to re-evaluate your eligibility based on special conditions.

-First time students may indicate your acceptance or rejection of the aid offered by returning one copy of your Financial Aid Offer Letter to:
+Students may indicate your acceptance or rejection of the aid offered by returning one copy of your Financial Aid Offer Letter to:

 Montana State University Northern